Vishal1003/Nodejs_JWT_Auth-ResetPass/README.md

 # Nodejs_JWT_Auth

-### This repo is an example of Login-SignUP  API with NODE.js AND MYSQL and JWT(JSON Web Token) Authentication.
+### This repo is an example of Login-SignUP with NODE.js AND MYSQL and JWT(JSON Web Token) Authentication.
 ## Setting up Project

-* Open Terminal
+* Open Terminal and execute

  `git clone  https://github.com/akhilpy/Node-MySQL-JWT-Signup-Login-API.git`